-The structure of the human body, including secroscopic anatomy, and the principles involved in the functioning and integration of the various body systems.
+The structure of the human body, including microscopic anatomy, and the principles involved in the functioning and integration of the various body systems.
 This course covers cells, tissues, the integumentary, skeletal, articular, muscular, nervous and sensory systems.
 Skills prerequisite: ENG 020 and ENG 060.
-Prerequisite: BIO 105, or BIO 101, with a minimum grade of C, or permission of the instructor.
+Prerequisite: BIO 105 with a minimum grade of B-, or BIO 101, with a minimum grade of C, or permission of the instructor.

-BIO 202 Anatomy and Physiology II 4 Credits SC/ls
+BIO 202 Anatomy and Physiology II 4 Credits • SC/ls